ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_nav2controller_plugin.md

 }
 ```

-The remaining methods are not used, but it’s mandatory to override them.
+The remaining methods are not used, but it's mandatory to override them.
 As per the rules, we did override all but left them empty.

 ### 2. Exporting the controller plugin

 Now that we have created our custom controller, we need to export our controller plugin so that it will be visible to the controller server.
-Plugins are loaded at runtime, and if they are not visible, then our controller server won’t be able to load them.
+Plugins are loaded at runtime, and if they are not visible, then our controller server won't be able to load them.
 In ROS 2, exporting and loading
 plugins is handled by `pluginlib`.

 Coming back to our tutorial, class `nav2_pure_pursuit_controller::PurePursuitController` is loaded dynamically as `nav2_core::Controller` which is our base class.